-The following document was prepared on behalf of Scudders Land Holdings LLC / Ivy Realty, Inc. ("Applicant") regarding its Concept Plan for the proposed FUSION @ Plainsboro ("Project") located on approximately 56 acres at 700 Scudders Mill Road, Plainsboro, New Jersey ("Site").
+The following document was prepared on behalf of IWRV Scudders Road LLC ("Applicant") regarding its Concept Plan for the proposed FUSION @ Plainsboro ("Project") located on approximately 56 acres at 700 Scudders Mill Road, Plainsboro, New Jersey ("Site").

-The purpose of this document is to provide a narrative summary of the Project, including a brief background on approval history and existing office entitlement for the Site, the Project's relationship to the overall Princeton Forrestal Center ("PFC") and Plainsboro Township ("Plainsboro" or "Township"), the Project's compliance with the PMUD zoning (as a mixed-use multifamily use integrated within the existing planned development) and the Project's consistency with the Master Plan, as recently amended.
+The purpose of this document is to provide a narrative summary of the Project, including a brief background on approval history and existing office entitlement for the Site, the Project's relationship to the overall Princeton Forrestal Center ("PFC") and Plainsboro Township ("Plainsboro" or "Township"), the Project's compliance with the PMUD District (as a mixed-use multifamily use integrated within the existing planned development) and the Project's consistency with the Master Plan, as recently amended.